flyingsilverfin/ardupilot/README.md

 # Welcome to Joshua Send's branch of ArduPilot

-This branch was created in the latter half of my internship in Cambridge under Cecilia Mascalo and Alessandro Montenari.
+This fork was created in the latter half of my internship in Cambridge under Cecilia Mascalo and Alessandro Montenari.

 A large part of the work was creating a framework for evaluating the existing collision avoidance built into ArduPilot.
 This involved implementing functionality for multiple instances of software-in-the-loop (SITL) simulated multicopters to talk to each other over the ADS-B protocol (see [Motivation] (#motivation)).
 Various python scrips generate flight paths, launch SITL instances, and evaluate the resulting flight logs.